benpiper/aws-powershell/README.md

 ### Terraform Setup (Alternative)

-If you prefer infrastructure-as-code with Terraform, we have added configurations for major lab modules.
+If you prefer infrastructure-as-code with Terraform, I have added configurations for major lab modules.
 To use these:

 1. Ensure you have [Terraform](https://www.terraform.io/downloads.html) installed.
 2. Navigate to the `terraform` directory within the module folder.